Frequently Asked Questions (FAQ)

 Q23.
 How do I ensure the Net Run Rate (NRR) is calculated correctly on the points table report?

-Firstly, for all limited overs matches, you need to ensure the Max Overs field on each innings is set correctly.
-If it is set to 0 then it will not calculate the NRR correctly.
-If a match has reduced overs due to a delayed start or a delay in innings 1 then simply reduce the Max Overs entry in the innings to the new reduced overs value.
-If a match has had a delay in innings 2 and the 2nd batting team is given a new target then enter the runs and overs in the D/L Revised Target fields on the match details page.
-If a match is abandoned in the 2nd innings and a result is determined by D/L then enter the 1st batting team's D/L par score on the match details page.
+Work through the following in order: Ensure the innings MaxOvers field is set where the batting team is all out.
+If the match has reduced overs due to a delayed start or a delay in innings 1 then change the MaxOvers entry in both innings to the new reduced overs value.
+If the match had a delay in innings 2 and the 2nd batting team was given a new target then enter the target runs and overs in the D/L:Revised Target fields on the match details page.
+Use the latest revision.
+If the match was abandoned in the 2nd innings but a result was determined by D/L then tick the D/L:Play Abandoned box.

 Q24.
 We are a very small club.
 What are our subscription options?